chirtu/GePG-Tanzania-UI-mobile-appp/README.md

 # GePG-Tanzania-Cloned

-This is a cloned version of GePG_Tanzania mobile app
+This is a cloned version of GePG_Tanzania mobile app .
+Available in ios and android app

 #Technologies: Flutter